Our Story

 Board Member

 Paula Carozzo is a disability activist, content creator, model, and speaker redefining what disability visibility, accessibility, and modern womanhood look like today.
-Through storytelling, she has cultivated a platform that challenges outdated narratives and centers disabled people within culture, beauty, and lifestyle.
+Diagnosed with cerebral palsy at age five, she has turned her lived experience into a platform that challenges outdated narratives and centers disabled voices across culture, beauty, and lifestyle.
+She has partnered with brands like Google, Maybelline, and Tommy Hilfiger, modeled for Victoria’s Secret PINK’s adaptive line, and been featured in VOGUE, Refinery29, HELLO!, and Telemundo.
+As founding board member, Paula brings her expertise in advocacy and accesibility to expand opportunity for people living with paralysis.